corn-config/corn/README.md

 that's easy and intuitive to write, good for config files, and has a feature-set small enough you can learn it in minutes.
 It was born out of the following frustrations:

-- JSON is not a config language, despite how often people use it as one
+- JSON is not a config language, despite how often people use it as one.
-- TOML is good for flat structures but gets ugly quickly with deeper objects
+- TOML is good for flat structures but gets ugly quickly with deeper objects.
-- YAML is far too complex and its whitespace rules make it error-prone
+- YAML is far too complex and its whitespace rules make it error-prone.
+- Nix gets much closer to what I want, but it's not easy to integrate.

 ## What Corn Is Not

 Corn is not a full programming language and does not try to be.
-There are no variables, there is no interpolation and there are no statement blocks.
+There are no dynamic variables, there is no interpolation and there are no statement blocks.

 Likewise, Corn is not a data exchange format.
 Unlike JSON or YAML or TOML, you cannot serialize code back into Corn.